 AREAS OF STUDY REQUIREMENTS CREDITS English Language Arts Honors/Pre-AP English 9, 10, 11, and 12 or English 9, 10, 11, and 12 or any AP or postsecondary (Dual Enrollment) equivalent option of these courses.
-4 Or English Essentials 9, 10, 11, and 12.
+Or English Essentials 9, 10, 11, and 12.
 Or AAS English 9, 10, 11, and 12.
 Mathematics Geometry w/Data Analysis, Algebra I w/Probability, Algebra II w/Statistics.
-Additional course(s) to complete the four credits mathematics must be chosen from the Alabama Course of Study: Mathematics, Computer Science or CTE/AP/equivalent courses: Applications of Finite Mathematics, Or Mathematical Modeling, Or Precalculus, Or AP Calculus, Or AP Computer Science, Or AP Statistics, Or other ALSDE-approved courses, including Dual Enrollment 4 Or Algebraic Essentials A & B and Geometry Essentials A & B (students taking Algebraic Concepts in Grade 9 are not required to take Geometry B).
+Additional course(s) to complete the four credits mathematics must be chosen from the Alabama Course of Study: Mathematics, Computer Science or CTE/AP/equivalent courses: Applications of Finite Mathematics, Or Mathematical Modeling, Or Precalculus, Or AP Calculus, Or AP Computer Science, Or AP Statistics, Or other ALSDE-approved courses, including Dual Enrollment Or Algebraic Essentials A & B and Geometry Essentials A & B (students taking Algebraic Concepts in Grade 9 are not required to take Geometry B).
 Or AAS Mathematics 9, 10, 11, and 12.
-Science Pre-AP Biology/ Biology and a physical science.
+4 Science Pre-AP Biology/ Biology and a physical science.
 The third and fourth science credits may be used to meet both the science and CTE requirement and must be chosen from the Alabama Course of Study: Science or CTE/AP postsecondary equivalent courses.
-4 Or Life Skills Science I,II,III,and IV.
+Or Life Skills Science I,II,III,and IV.
 Or AAS Science 9, 10, 11, and 12.
-Social Studies World History Honors or World History, U.S. History Honors or U.S. History x 2, and Honors Government/Economics or Government/Economics or AP/Postsecondary equivalent courses.
-4 Or World History for Living, U.S. History for Living 10, U.S. History for Living 11, and Economics for Living/U.S. Government for Living.
+4 Social Studies World History Honors or World History, U.S. History Honors or U.S. History x 2, and Honors Government/Economics or Government/Economics or AP/Postsecondary equivalent courses.
+Or World History for Living, U.S. History for Living 10, U.S. History for Living 11, and Economics for Living/U.S. Government for Living.
 Or AAS Social Studies 9, 10, 11, and 12.
-Physical Education LIFE (Personal Fitness) One JROTC credit may be used to meet this requirement.
-Or Adapted Physical Education 1 Health Education (or equivalent ) n Education Alabama Course of Study: Health Education.
-Career Preparedness Career Preparedness Course (Career and Academic Planning, Computer Applications, Financial Literacy) (Includes 20 hr. online experience) 1 Or AAS Life Skills CTE and/or Foreign Language and/or Arts Education Students choosing CTE, Arts Education, and/or Foreign Language are encouraged to complete two courses in sequence.
-3 Or two CTE courses and Workforce Essentials Or AAS Life Skills Electives Students earning core credit through the Essentials/Life Skills courses are required to take Cooperative Education Seminar/Work-Based Experience.
+4 Physical Education LIFE (Personal Fitness) One JROTC credit may be used to meet this requirement.
+Or Adapted Physical Education 1 Health Education (or equivalent ) Alabama Course of Study: Health Education.
+Or AAS Pre-Vocational, AAS Vocational, AAS Community Based Instruction, and/or AAS Elective Course 0.5 Career Preparedness Career Preparedness Course (Career and Academic Planning, Computer Applications, Financial Literacy) (Includes 20 hr. online experience) Or AAS Life Skills 1 CTE and/or Foreign Language and/or Arts Education Students choosing CTE, Arts Education, and/or Foreign Language are encouraged to complete two courses in sequence.
+Or two CTE courses and Workforce Essentials Or AAS Life Skills 3 Electives Students earning core credit through the Essentials/Life Skills courses are required to take Cooperative Education Seminar/Work-Based Experience.
 AAS Pre-Vocational, AAS Vocational, AAS Community Based Instruction, and/or AAS Elective Course 2.5 Total Credits Required for Graduation 24